We are committed to improving the communities we live and work in.

 On the back of our planned maintenance programmes, we encourage residents to make the most of their newly refurbished rooms through our decorating workshops.
 Our teams teach the basic DIY skills required to undertake simple tasks in their homes and we provide the equipment to take away and put to use.
 These events have been very well attended and received.
 We also attend Resident Fun Days and have supplied children's entertainment in the form of carousels. soft play areas and inflatable disco domes!

 Apprentices are an important part of DCB’s company make-up.
-We work with our clients to ensure we are reaching out to the communities that we are working in - local schools, colleges and job centres.
-Back in June, we worked with other building contractors to take part in an apprenticeship recruitment day and were successful in recruiting 5 new apprentices.
+We work with our clients to ensure we are reaching their communities and join with other building contractors to take part in apprenticeship recruitment days.

 All of our apprentices receive on-site experience, working with our directly employed workforce across multiple trades as well as their own chosen trades so that a wider spectrum of knowledge and familiarity with all aspects of building works is gained.

 Demelza House is a charity close to the company’s heart – we have raised nearly £50,000 over the last 9 years through charity bike rides, the official scrapping of surplus metal, participation in the Charity’s fun days and through individual fund raising initiatives.
 We have also recently started a new fundraising opportunity to support the charity.
 We are sponsoring a new music venture for Steve White and his band - The Family Silver.
 A percentage of profit from the new album sales will be donated to the charity.
 Take a look at the band and their work at www.thefamilysilver.co.uk